-Children fall ill all the time and it can often be difficult to figure out whether they are suffering from an allergy or whether they have simply caught some virus or infection.
+Children fall ill all the time and it can often be difficult to figure out whether they are suffering from an allergy or hearing loss whether they have simply caught some virus or infection.
 While allergies often surface after a child crosses the age of four, some of them may start to show signs of food allergies even before that.
 Otherwise, children below this age may be reacting to dust or pollen in the air.

 Nasal allergies are very common and they can often lead to larger problems like asthma.
 These signs include itchy noses, sneezing, congestion in the nose and nasal drainage.
 Observing the weather conditions when your child most frequently gets these problems could help a doctor in determining whether it is an allergy or not.